Earth Day week - April 22 to 27

 Event details

-We understand that not everyone can participate on April 22nd, so we have extended the clean-up and pick-up period to a full week.
-You can join us from April 21 to 26, and supplies will be available for pick-up starting Monday, April 14.
+We understand that not everyone can participate on April 22, so we have extended the clean-up and pick-up period to a full week, note there is no pick up on the weekend.
+You can join us from April 22 to 27, and supplies will be available for pick-up starting Monday, April 20.

 What we provide